yammmt/slide-show-rs/README.md

 WINDOW_HEIGHT=1080
 ```

-To reduce time to build, use `--release` option.
+To reduce preprocessing time, use `--release` option.
 It makes this program much faster.

 ```bash
 cargo run --release